As a female entering into a world dominated by men, you need someone to help you pack with a woman's needs in mind.

-Pack shirts, at least 2 nice shirts for dealing with customers, a few t-shirts for days your just riding, a few pair of jeans, maybe a pair of khaki pants, and a pair sweat pants.
+Pack shirts, at least 2 nice shirts for dealing with customers, a few t-shirts for days you just riding, a few pairs of jeans, maybe a pair of khaki pants, and a pair of sweat pants.

 A really important piece of clothing is panties.
 Make sure to take as many 10-15 pair, you never know when you will need them.
 As women we are more likely to have a visit from Aunt Flo.

-The stress of a new job, time changes, little sleep, and feeling like your under a microscope can bring Aunt Flo at anytime.
+The stress of a new job, time changes, little sleep, and feeling like you are under a microscope can bring Aunt Flo at any time.

-Socks and closed toe shoes are a must.
-Most shippers and receivers require drivers to wear closed toe shoes and some require a pair of steel toe shoes.
-Different distributors have varying safety regulations in place that require steel toe shoes, googles, hard hats, and a few other safety items.
+Socks and closed-toe shoes are a must.
+Most shippers and receivers require drivers to wear closed-toe shoes and some require a pair of steel-toe shoes.
+Different distributors have varying safety regulations in place that require steel-toe shoes, goggles, hard hats, and a few other safety items.
 I will create a post for safety wear that a driver should have in the truck.

 It wouldn't hurt to grab a baseball cap, for emergencies, everybody has a bad hair day sooner or later.
-Unfortunate for drivers it is sooner that later.
-Grab some hair bows, ties, scrunchies or something to put your hair up, for a quick fix of bed head.
+Unfortunately for drivers, it is sooner than later.
+Grab some hair bows, ties, scrunchies, or something to put your hair up, for a quick fix of bedhead.

 4. For Personal Hygiene.

-Pack shower items items before you hit the road, truck stops will charge you and arm and leg for a bar of soap.
-Save some money buy your supplies at Walmart or order online with Amazon Prime's 2 Day Free Shipping.
+Pack shower items before you hit the road, truck stops will charge you an arm and leg for a bar of soap.
+Save some money buy your supplies at Walmart or order online with Amazon Prime's 2-Day Free Shipping.

-A bar of soap, shampoo, and conditioner to wash you hair and body.
+A bar of soap, shampoo, and conditioner to wash your hair and body.
 A few razors and shaving cream to shave your legs.

-If you wear cosmetics, pack those in a separate bag so you can easily get to it.
-Add some Neutrogena Makeup Remover Night Calming Cleansing Towelettes, to clean your face not only of makeup, but from the oils and dirt of traveling in a truck.
+If you wear cosmetics, pack those in a separate bag so you can easily get to them.
+Add some Neutrogena Makeup Remover Night Calming Cleansing Towelettes, to clean your face not only from makeup but from the oils and dirt of traveling in a truck.

 Definitely don't forget deodorant! after a hot day, you will be smelling awful!

-A toothbrush and toothpaste to keep you breath smelling good.
+A toothbrush and toothpaste to keep your breath smelling good.

 Don't forget feminine hygiene items.